 Parish Councils are the most local part of our democratic system, the part of local government that is closest to the public.
 The Parish Council works with, and for, our community and it represents you.

 Barby & Onley has a Parish Council of 11 members and a Parish Clerk.
-We meet on the second Monday of each month at 7.30pm usually at Barby Village Hall, Kilsby Road, Barby, but 3 times per year the meetings are held in Onley Village Hall, Onley Park, Willoughby.
+We meet on the second Monday of each month at 7.30pm usually at Barby Village Hall, Kilsby Road, Barby, but twice a year the meetings are held in Onley Village Hall, Onley Park, Willoughby.

 To assist in the running and maintenance of the Parish the following voluntary appointments have been made - Tree Warden (Bernard Scott), Footpaths Warden (Sandy Tocher), Neighbourhood Watch Co-ordinator (Dom Fisher), Highway Warden (Dom Fisher) and Newsletter Editor and Webmaster (Ian Webb).